chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

     - Give Automate FQDN example `chefautomate.example.com`
     - Give Automate loadbalancer ARN, with the arn value of the Certificate created in AWS ACM for DNS entry of `chefautomate.example.com`.
-    - Give the path of Automate loadbalance FQDN ssl root ca-certificates
+    - Give the path of Automate loadbalancer FQDN ssl root ca-certificates
     - Set automate dashboard login password
     - Set how many automate nodes want to have in the cluster; recommended is at least `two`.
     - Set automate instance type; recommended is `m5.large`.